Gorgeous park that has the Black River as it’s centerpiece and is stunning in the fall.

 Parking: N40.75102° W74.73223°

 Park entrance on the left.
-Small parking lot with a monument just as you enter, turn left within that lot and follow the park road to a larger lot.
+Small parking lot with a monument just as you enter, turn left within that lot to head into the larger lot.

 Restrooms: